stancox/checker/README.md

 ### Git hook

 #### prepare-commit-msg hook
-If you want every commit be appended with checker approved icon instead (:checkered_flag:) add to your `.git/hooks/prepare-commit-msg` following:
+If you want every commit be appended with checker approved icon (:checkered_flag:) add to your `.git/hooks/prepare-commit-msg` following:

 ``` bash
 #!/bin/bash